zephyrproject-rtos/zephyr/boards/arc/em_starterkit/doc/board.rst

 the default EM Starter Kit board default configuration file :file:`/boards/arc/em_starterkit/em_starterkit_defconfig`.

-For example, if you choose EM Starter Kit 2.2 EM11D, you need to change the line 2-4 of this file.
+For example, if you choose EM Starter Kit 2.2 EM11D, you need to change the ``em_starterkit_defconfig`` file to say:

 .. code-block:: shell